Skip to main content

 Our Experience

-We’ve helped people in Washington DC with serious injuries for over 27 years
+We’ve been helping people in Washington, D.C., Maryland, and Virginia with serious injuries for over 30 years.

 You’re here because of a serious injury or medical condition.
 Now you’re dealing with an insurance company.
 You want your life back.
 We get that.
 We help guide you through this process so you can stand up to the insurance company and get back your financial security, control and independence.